China-U.S. cyber spying row turns spotlight back on shadowy Unit 61398

 U.S. authorities on Monday charged five Chinese military officers at the unit, accusing them of hacking into American nuclear, metal and solar firms to steal trade secrets.
 China on Tuesday summoned the U.S. ambassador in Beijing and warned it would retaliate if Washington followed through with the charges.
 It said the affair would damage “mutual trust”.

-At the center of the row is a nondescript tower block in the northern suburbs of China’s financial capital Shanghai, home to Chinese People’s Liberation Army (PLA) Unit 61398.
+At the centre of the row is a nondescript tower block in the northern suburbs of China’s financial capital Shanghai, home to Chinese People’s Liberation Army (PLA) Unit 61398.

 “This unit is one of the most prolific.
 The group is really active and very aggressive,” said Pierluigi Paganini, a cyber security expert and founder of Security Affairs, based in Italy.